micael-w/micael-w.github.io/README.md

 ## Github Finder React

 This is an app that finds users on Github.
 It uses Context state, axios, hooks, probably something else that I forgot.
+Please note that this is from a Udemy course.

 Hosted on Netlify: [https://githubfinder30xdue7362udhf93.netlify.app/](https://githubfinder30xdue7362udhf93.netlify.app/)